 The school attempts to safeguard students against theft.
 However, the school cannot assume responsibility for losses.
 Students are urged not to keep valuables or money in their lockers.
 Students should keep their lockers locked at all times and should not share locker combinations with other students.
 Students are held responsible for lockers that are defaced or damaged in any manner.

-Any mechanical problems should be reported immediately to the Front Office.
+Any mechanical problems should be reported immediately to the appropriate office - Deans Office (South) or Student Support Services Office (North).

 LOST AND FOUND